 This means people over 65.

-A goal you would like to achieve as a result of social care, such as living in your own home or being able to go out and about.
+A goal you would like to achieve as a result of social care.
+This includes living in your own home or being able to go out and about.

 This is someone you choose and employ to help you.
 Their tasks could include cooking, cleaning, help with washing and dressing, and getting out and about.

 Your personal assistant may be paid for using a direct payment or personal budget.